-Affiliates may make competitive or discretionary grant recommendations online through the Fund Management Portal, or via email to their appropriate Senior Program Officer of Affiliates.
+Affiliates may make competitive or discretionary grant recommendations, from their Main (Grantmaking) Endowment, online through the Fund Management Portal, or via email to ACF CT (Affiliate Team).
 ACF processes grant recommendations within 2 weeks of receipt, with grant award checks processed and mailed within 2 weeks of receipt to the signed grant agreement.
 All grant checks are mailed directly to grantees.